motiz88/prettier/commands.md

 This is similar to indent but it increases the level of indentation by a fixed number.
 When using tabs, it's going to print spaces.
 You should prefer using `indent` whenever possible.

+### markerBlock

+A block denoted by a continuous column of markers down its left-hand side.
+This is used to implement Markdown blockquotes.

 ### cursor

 This is a placeholder value where the cursor is in the original input in order to find where it would be printed.